JoMaHoPo/NorCPM1_Prediction_Skill/README.md

 #Jupyther notebook

 Each notebook is designed to plot the variable it mentions.
 Make sure you check and modify the path were you have your data.
 Dependencies can be easily solved by checking you have all packages installed.
-Make sure you have xarray.utils from @juiliusbusecke in order to perform the correlation analysis.
+Make sure you have xarray.utils from @juliusbusecke in order to perform the correlation analysis.